-- The Board's workforce is predominantly female, with 64% of employees being female and 36% male.
-However this is closer to parity than the national position within local authorities, where 73.5% (186,000) of people in employment in Local Authorities in Scotland are female compared with 26.5% (67,000) being male. - Our Part time workforce is predominantly female
+- The Board's workforce is predominantly female, with 63% of employees being female and 37% male.
+However this is closer to parity than the national position within local authorities, where 74% (193,000) of people in employment in Local Authorities in Scotland are female compared with 26% (68,000) being male.1 - Our Part time workforce is an even split between male and female.